 to help improve

-A key program component is the Champions of Change for Gender Equality and Girls’ Rights - a community strategy promoting gender equality and social norm change through youth engagement and peer-to-peer mobilisation.
-It includes a training curriculum for adolescent girls on gender equality, empowerment, and safe and inclusive cities, and a training curriculum for adolescent boys to challenge and transform harmful gender norms, and build a social movement for the promotion of gender equality and new models of masculinities.
+The success of these initiatives and support from stakeholders and community has seen the project scale up its activities.
+By focusing on school settings, the ongoing delivery of the Champions of Change curriculum has been cemented.
+This key program component is a community-based strategy promoting gender equality and social norm change through youth engagement and peer to peer mobilisation.
+It includes a training curriculum for adolescent girls on gender equality, empowerment, safe and inclusive cities and a curriculum for boys to challenge harmful gender norms and build a social movement for the promotion of gender equality and new models of masculinity.

 This youth led design has delivered a large increase in the number of project beneficiaries.
 In Hanoi: